 This is why I love that he never misses or forgets a damn thing.
 When he messes up, when he’s not prepared, he remembers and comes back to it.
 Tony is a character who could get away with excuses and empty promises; hell, you’d expect it from a character with his attitude, charisma, and privilege set.
 But he doesn’t ever.
 He makes good on every threat, he finishes each project, and he rewards unexpected help.

 You’d expect him to be a basketcase and a jerk in the films, but he’s really really not.
 He’s just a work-in-progress.

 I also love that he essentially built and AI to call him on his shit.
 Jarvis is amazing and I have no idea why no on in the MCU has yet to realize that Tony Stark built an AI.
 Tony Stark built an AI that is more considerate of humans than he is because he NEEDS Jarvis to help keep him on track, remind him of relationships and poke holes in his ego.
 I am completely fascinated by this dynamic.

-Anonymous asked: You're a very good author and a very bad person.
+Anonymous said: You're a very good author and a very bad person.
 I'm not homophobic, I don't care about that, but your book pissed me off.
 You clearly think fighting is cool.
 Your book is nothing but fighting.
 Your main character is a violent, cruel woman who does violet, cruel things.
 Gory thing.
 It's a gory book and the gore is portrayed as a good thing, especially in the ending hallway scene.
 That is reprehensible.
 And you, Sir or Madame, are a pimple right in the wiping zone.